zarzouram/aics-project/README.md

 4. checkpoint_model: if train resuming is needed pass the checkpoint filename
 5. device: either gpu or cpu

-Loss and evaluation metrics are tracked using Tensorboard.
+Loss are tracked using Tensorboard.
 The path to tensoboard files is `./logs`.

 ```bash
 python code/run_train.py [ARGUMENT]
 ```

+You do not need to create new datasets, use `python code/run_train.py` to use the default arguments.

+### 3.4.
+Testing

+Model testing are done in the `experiments.ipynb` notebook.
+The notebook is configured to load the test results done by me from `/srv/data/zarzouram/lt2318/test_outputs`.

+If you want to re-test the model, under the `Testing Model` section, please change the `retest` value to `True`.
+Please do not forget to change the path in the `save_data` otherwise you will override the saved test results.

+## 4. Results

+Please see the attached report, under `paper`

-## 4. Reference
+## 5. Reference

 <a id="1">[1]</a>  Ramalho, T., Kočiský, T., Besse, F., Eslami, S. M., Melis,
 G., Viola, F., ... & Hermann, K. M. (2018).
 Encoding spatial relations from